Aliyu-Kuburat/HR-Employee-Analysis/README.md

 **Limitation**

-**Summary**

 While the analysis provides valuable insights into the company's workforce demographics, hiring, exits, and compensation trends, it is limited by data completeness, lack of contextual information, and a narrow scope of demographic and geographic analysis.
 Addressing these limitations would require more detailed and comprehensive data, including qualitative insights, to develop a fuller understanding of the factors influencing employee retention, satisfaction, and overall workforce dynamics.

 •	There is no information on the reasons behind employee exits, which limits understanding of turnover causes.

 •	While the analysis identifies countries where employees are located, it lacks detailed insights into city-level distributions or regional trends within those countries.

 •	There is no examination of how geographic location might impact salary, bonus distribution, or employee satisfaction and retention.

 •	The salary and bonus analysis highlights disparities but does not explore potential reasons or provide recommendations for addressing these issues.

 •	The analysis lists job titles and departments but does not provide detailed insights into the specific roles and responsibilities or how they might affect turnover rates, salary, and bonuses.

 •	There is no mention of employee feedback or surveys that could provide deeper insights into the workforce's perspectives.